cverhelst/cverhelst.github.io/source/_posts/2013-06-06-sharepoint-2010-maintenance.markdown

     * Adding a new artifact (full)
     * Updating an existing artifact (full)

 This doesn't really tell us anything new.
 CAML is cool for the first time, and than you'll wonder why you didn't use a code approach in the first place :).
-You'll notice I added (full) and (partial) at the end, but even CAML for new items isn't really full featured because you simple cannot do everything with CAML, so the (partial) tag really only is relative to what you could do __if__ you were working with a new artifact.
+You'll notice I added (full) and (partial) at the end, but even CAML for new items isn't really fully featured because you simply cannot do everything with CAML, so the (partial) tag really only is relative to what you could do __if__ you were working with a new artifact.

 This list doesn't even sum up all the options accurately.
 We left out PowerShell!